 The team went back to the drawing board and in 2012 unveiled the Model S, which immediately raised the EV bar.
 According to Tesla, the sedan boasted “the longest range of any electric vehicle, over-the-air software updates that make it better over time, and a record 0-60 mph acceleration time of 2.28 seconds.”
 Just three years after its release, the Model S was already the top-selling battery electric vehicle.

 The only thing that threw the car from its throne was Tesla’s release of its Model 3.
 In 2018, its debut year, the smaller, less-expensive sedan moved 140,000 units – and the pace hasn’t slowed.
-Although it’s been around for less time than most of its competitors, the Model 3 has quickly outpaced the market and is currently the bestselling battery electric vehicle of all time with an estimated 645,000 cars sold.
+Although it’s been around for less time than most of its competitors, the Model 3 has quickly outpaced the market and is currently the best-selling battery electric vehicle of all time with more than 1 million cars sold.

 Tesla also produces two crossover models, the X and Y, but it’s the company’s sedans that remain most popular and iconic.